Ooley's design process includes research and experimentation influenced by the self-sufficiency learned from her rural upbringing

 Due to her love of design and education, in 2018, she decided to begin earning a M.Ed. in Instructional Design and Technology.
 She believes the future of training and education lies with using technology to individualize learning tracks.

 What Ooley has Achieved

-- Founded non-profit gallery
+- Founded non-profit arts organization

 - Wrote winning Enamelist Society grant

 - Two person show at the Appalachian Center for Craft

 - Fulbright finalist